dcalenzani/AcaCrawler/README.md

 ## Log
 The log contains the information of this version, the previous ones and the planned implementations.

+#### V.1.3
+- Limiter created
+- Main program translated into a function and created a check for exporting the code as a python module

 #### V.1.2
 - Loop for accesing all the articles in all pages of Scielo
 - Functions for updating the url dynamic handling of the URL